term-world/datamart-solution/README.md

 `*` The parameters for this function _can_ be `int`, `int`

+##### Note

+This must rearrange the table such that `ID` comes first, followed by `Neighborhood`, then `Name`.
+Any other rearranging you do is extra (though it might be helpful when looking at the data).

+In addition, you must sort the table by Neighborhood name when finished with the assignment.

 ### analyzer

+Leverages some basic analysis to tell us facts about facts (metadata) about neighborhoods.

 Once all data has been collected and entered for all respondents, neighborhoods should complete the `table_analyzer.py` file, implementing and using: